exosite/open-weather-product/README.md

 ### Using this template

-- On Exosite Iot Marketplace select this template and create a product solution.
+1. Select this template and create an IoT-Connector solution.
-- Go to the new product management under Services->OpenWeather and enter your credentials.
+1. Go to the new IoT-Connector management page under `Services->OpenWeather` and enter your OpenWeather credentials.
-- Go to your application solution page under Services->Product Setup & 'Add product'
+1. Add the new IoT-Connector and add it to you application
-- Select the newly created product & apply
+1. Go to your application solution page under Services->Product Setup
-- Go to the product configuration tab and add the city you with to get weather from.
+1. Select the newly created Connector and add the city you with to get weather from.
-- You should get the weather
+1. You should get the weather as data coming from a Device named after the specified city